humdrum-tools/humdrum-documentation/guide/ch32/index.md

 Conditional Statements
 ----------------------

-Often we\'d like to avoid processing certain records.
+Often we'd like to avoid processing certain records.
 For example, we might wish to avoid processing barlines.
 The awk **if** statement can be used to restrict the operation to particular circumstances.
 Consider the following awk program: